actionutils/commit-or-rewrite/README.md

             package-lock.json
 ```

-If you run this workflow multiple times in the same week, it will keep updating the same commit instead of creating multiple "weekly update" commits.
+Running this workflow multiple times in the same week will amend the same commit instead of creating multiple "weekly update" commits.

 ### Generated Documentation